Summary: Palm tree lights can dramatically change the look of a home. When the landscape lights come on and night garden show begins.

 How many strings of lights to use, and where best to locate and position them depends on the size and shape of your palm, shrub or tree, and also on the effect you want to create.

 Generally speaking, locate a light in each of the following four basic positions and with perfect use of the trees or shrubs, you can create outstanding landscape ornaments for an improved outdoor space.

-In addition to the lighting palm trees, flower beds, and beautiful landscape plants, you can also shine the light on other outdoor ornaments such as:
+In addition to the lighting palm trees, flower beds, and beautiful palm tree landscape plants, you can also shine the light on other outdoor ornaments such as: